-Comprehensive Autodesk Fusion 360 training for newcomers, teaching how to create production-ready parts and assemblies.
+Comprehensive Autodesk Fusion 360 training for newcomers, teaching everything you need to create high-performing product designs.

 Autodesk Fusion 360 provides a single cloud-based platform that you can use to carry out all aspects of product development, from design and testing, through to simulation and fabrication.

 Fusion 360 Essentials training provides a thorough grounding, teaching key techniques including: